 Homemade chicken nuggets

-Cook the chicken
+Cook the onions and pepper

 Make the sauce